Supreme Court Issues 8-1 Emergency Order Changing Second Amendment Preservation Fight Forever!

 Frequently Asked Questions

-What is Missouri's Second Amendment Preservation Act (HB85)?
+What is Missouri's Second Amendment Preservation Act (SAPA/HB85)?

-Missouri's HB85, also known as SAPA, establishes the state's interpretation of the Second Amendment.
-It restricts state funding for federal agents enforcing laws inconsistent with state law and allows citizens to sue officials who assist in such federal enforcement.
+Missouri's HB85, also known as SAPA, is a state law enacted in 2021.
+It aims to protect Second Amendment rights by restricting state cooperation with federal agents enforcing laws inconsistent with Missouri's interpretation of the Second Amendment and allows citizens to sue officials who assist in such federal enforcement.

-What are the implications of the Supreme Court's denial of certiorari for SAPA?
+What is the significance of the Supreme Court denying emergency review for SAPA?

 Related News